Thirty-day weight loss challenge: How do you stay motivated?

 As we pass the halfway point of this first 30-day challenge (with more to come), we wondered about motivation.
-When things get challenging — when you’re too busy to cook a healthy meal or you step on the scale and don’t see any progress — how do you keep going?
+When things get challenging – when you’re too busy to prepare a healthful meal or you step on the scale and don’t see any progress – how do you keep going?

 Turns out, fitness is a habit.
 And that’s the idea behind sticking with something for 30 days.
 By then, it becomes part of your life, your routine, and if you fall down, it’s much easier to get back up.